guidesmiths/whoosh/README.md

 # Whoosh

 Whoosh is an ultra thin wrapper for [SFTPStream](https://github.com/mscdex/ssh2-streams/blob/master/SFTPStream.md).
-It's so thin that there's  There's not much point using it unless you want to stream in memory content to/from an SFTP server.
+It's so thin that there's not much point using it unless you want to stream in memory content to/from an SFTP server.

 ## Usage